nushell/nushell.github.io/book/plugins.md

 ### Tracing

-The Nu plugin protocol message stream may be captured for diagnostic purposes using the [Nu Plugin Tracer](https://crates.io/crates/nu_plugin_tracer/).
+The Nu plugin protocol message stream may be captured for diagnostic purposes using [trace_nu_plugin](https://crates.io/crates/trace_nu_plugin/).

 ## Help